apache/camel/MIGRATION.md

 The `@FallbackConverter` annotation has been removed, and you should use `@Converter(fallback = true)` instead.
 Also you can set `@Converter(loader = true)` on the converter class to allow Camel to generate source code for loading type converters in a faster way.

+### Removed JMX APIs for explaining EIPs, components, etc.

+The APIs that could find, and explain EIPs, components, endpoints etc has been removed.
+These APIs have little value for production runtimes, and you can obtain this kind of information via the `camel-catalog`.
+Also the related Camel Karaf commands that used these APIs has been removed.

 ### Other changes

 The default for use breadcrumbs has been changed from `true` to `false`.